TAKE-ACTION TOOLBOX #1: Bluefin Boycott

 The Bluefin Brigade was founded by the Center to reduce consumer demand for imperiled bluefin tuna.
 Please sign our pledge today not to eat bluefin tuna and to boycott restaurants that advertise it on their menu.
 Then use the tools in this toolbox to take more action.

 Too often viewed only as sushi, the bluefin tuna is an extraordinary specimen of ocean wildlife, growing up to 10 feet long and weighing as much as 1,200 pounds.
-Unlike almost all fish, bluefin tuna can regulate their body temperature, which helps during their epic 60-day journeys across the Atlantic.
+Unlike almost all fish, bluefin tuna can regulate their body temperature, which helps during their epic journeys across the ocean.
 With streamlined bodies and retractable fins, bluefin can bolt through the water at speeds of up to 50 miles per hour.
-Unfortunately, the Atlantic bluefin tuna has declined by more than 80 percent due to overfishing since 1970.
-And in spring 2010, the bluefin took a major hit at the height of its spawning season: Scientists estimate that BP’s massive oil spill in the Gulf of Mexico killed more than 20 percent of juvenile western Atlantic bluefin tuna this year.
+Unfortunately, in January 2013 scientists released an assessment that estimated a 96.4 percent decline of Pacific bluefin tuna from unfished levels.
+The Atlantic bluefin tuna has declined by about 70 percent due to overfishing since 1970.
+And in spring 2010, the Atlantic bluefin took a hit at the height of its spawning season: Scientists estimate that BP's massive oil spill in the Gulf of Mexico killed 10 to 20 percent of juvenile western Atlantic bluefin.